Tables

 - If not already on the right, click the toggle.

-Insert before or after a table
+Insert text or images before or after a table

 If you need to insert just before or after a table: